 Cycling over the large road went pretty fast, we raced back into Italy.
 By taking the large road we cut part of the route, including three mountains.
 Because of that we were a bit better on schedule.
 Now we only needed to climb a 530-meter high pass and then likely descend 23 kilometers to the campsite.
 It was around 6 o'clock, so we would arrive at the campsite early for a change.
 We were already at 200 meters of elevation, so the 530-meter high pass should be easy.

 After half an hour of climbing we still didn't see the summit.
 Apparently, we had started from a lower elevation than we thought.
 The summit should show up pretty soon.
 A while later we still didn't see it.
 We definitely had climbed 530 meters by now.
 After over an hour of climbing we saw a sign '1000 meters'.
 Please don't let the mountain be 1530 m instead of 530 m.
 The map definitely said 530 m.
 Apparently we still had 530 m to go, which would take at least another hour.

 Just a bit more climbing

-Bram said 'you make some pictures while I continue'.
+Bram said, 'you take some pictures while I continue'.

 The pass was 1530 meters high

 For all our effort we got two passes.
-On the other side of the border, in Austria, we found the next one.
+We found the next one on the other side of the border in Austria.